Bay Area FIT coaches are ready and here for you to being your training! For any program or season, these coaches will help prepare you for any race!

 Events Coordinator/Coach

 When I was growing up, I avoided all things athletic.
-I ran a few 5K’s in my 20’s, but then fitness took a back seat to balancing family and career.
-At age 50, with my youngest child graduating from high school, I was able to focus on fitness again.
-After losing 50 pounds, I started running to maintain my weight loss.
+Then fitness took a back seat to balancing family and career.
+When my youngest child graduated from high school, I was able to focus on fitness again.
 On a whim I ran the Turkey Day 5K in 2009, and I was hooked on running.
-I trained for and ran progressively longer distances.
-Read More

 Dendy Carr